Ghost of Tsushima PlayStation 4 Pro Review

 This is complemented by the voice-acting and character models.
 The cutscenes are so well-choreographed that it almost looked life-like.
 Sweat dripping down faces, slight twitches in the face when in deep emotional states, eye movement, it’s almost scary that this is a video game and not a live-action movie.

-The narrative moves are an excellent pace as you see Jin and his allies slowly change before your eyes.
-Profound moments are given ample time to ferment without having to reduce to shocking the player for the sake of being shocked.
-Difficult moments are often the result of character established actions, unlike another Sony exclusive.
+The narrative moves at an excellent pace as you see Jin and his allies slowly change before your eyes.
+Profound moments are given ample time to ferment without reducing to shocking the player for the sake of being shocked.
+Difficult moments are often the result of character-established actions, unlike another Sony exclusive.

 Ghost Of Tsushima,NoobFeed,Sucker Punch,

-The island is teeming with optional content and Sucker Punch really went above and beyond with the exploration.
-There are repetitive missions such as creating haikus, locating fox dens, platforming challenges in the way of shrines, and finding cosmetics.
+The island is teeming with optional content, and Sucker Punch went above and beyond with the exploration.
+There are repetitive missions such as creating haikus, locating fox dens, platforming challenges in shrines, and finding cosmetics.
 Like in all open-world games there are camps that need to be raided, which allows you to exercise your samurai honor with direct combat or give into the dishonorable but effective Ghost.
-Surprisingly Sucker Punch didn’t just recycle side missions with boring dialogue like so many open-world games.
-You’re still killing targets and collecting key items but each story is unique in why you’re doing it.
-In one instant you could be avenging a killed family member and another protecting a doctor.
-It’s refreshing to see actual care go into these missions instead of having a series of fetch and kill quests with the most basic reason to do it.

 Ghost Of Tsushima,NoobFeed,Sucker Punch,

 Jin does have standard upgrades himself.
 It’s your basic skill tree for both samurai and ghost tactics, with skill points provided after earning enough experience by completing tasks.
-Stances, which allow Jin to break defenses of specific enemies, are granted for killing and observing Mongol leaders.
+Stances that allow Jin to break the defenses of specific enemies are granted for killing and observing Mongol leaders.
 It’s simple and it works, you constantly feel like you’re getting stronger whether through the gear you’re earning or the new abilities.
-If you want to add more power to a specific type of attack or defense there are charms that can be linked to Jin.
+If you want to add more power to a specific type of attack or defense, there are charms that can be linked to Jin.

 Ghost Of Tsushima,NoobFeed,Sucker Punch,

 The combat is fun and fluid, with exceptional feedback with each strike.
 Jin will execute enemies in a blur of bloody glory.
-Sometimes enemies will remain barely alive where Jin must end their suffering.
+Sometimes, enemies will remain barely alive, and Jin must end their suffering.
 Taking risks is rewarded with “Resolve” which serves as Jin’s special meter.
 With it, Jin can recover health or perform a powerful ability such as an unblockable multi-hit strike.

 Jin can choose to use the tactics of the dishonorable Ghost.
 Unlike the samurai, the Ghost takes to the shadows and kills enemies without them knowing.
 Here the game plays like a simple stealth title.
-It’s nothing too complicated, stand in the tall grass, kill the enemy, and move on.
-The enemy AI for stealth isn’t that great and I found lots of opportunities where I could break line-of-sight and easily resume getting 1-hit kills.
-Regardless if you take on fights as the Ghost of as a samurai you can use all of Jin’s tools, which include explosives, daggers, and more.
+It’s nothing too complicated: stand in the tall grass, kill the enemy, and move on.
+The enemy AI for stealth isn’t that great, and I found lots of opportunities where I could break line-of-sight and easily resume getting 1-hit kills.
+Regardless, if you take on fights as the Ghost of a Samurai, you can use all of Jin’s tools, which include explosives, daggers, and more.

 Ghost Of Tsushima,NoobFeed,Sucker Punch,

 Combat gets a lot easier as you progress.
-The more tools you unlock and upgrade Jin gets makes combat encounters so easy that the game’s only way to combat this is to throw more enemies at you.
-The Ghost’s tools are particularly powerful as I was able to clear entire groups of powerful enemies with ease by the end of the game, making other forms of combat more of an afterthought.
+The more tools you unlock and upgrade Jin gets, the easier combat encounters become, and the game’s only way to combat this is to throw more enemies at you.
+The Ghost’s tools are particularly powerful, as I could clear entire groups of powerful enemies with ease by the end of the game, making other forms of combat more of an afterthought.

 Ghost Of Tsushima,NoobFeed,Sucker Punch,

-If you want to Platinum this title you’re going to have to put in work especially for the collectables.
-While you don’t need every item there are over 100 collectables ranging from documents to banners that do offer rewards but it’s too much.
-Instead of offering a system similar to inFamous where these items are highlighted the controller rumbles to alert you that a key item is nearby and you’ll likely spend more time than necessary trying to find it.
-It’s too much stuff to collect and cut each one by half would’ve been ideal.
+If you want to get this title, you will have to put in the work, especially for the collectibles.
+While you don’t need every item, over 100 collectibles range from documents to banners that do offer rewards, but it’s too much.
+Instead of offering a system similar to inFamous where these items are highlighted, the controller rumbles to alert you that a key item is nearby, and you’ll likely spend more time trying to find it than necessary.
+It’s too much stuff to collect, and cutting each one by half would’ve been ideal.

 Ghost of Tsushima is exceptional, a quality 40-hour adventure full of unforgettable moments, outstanding boss fights, and a story that left me satisfied yet yearning for more.
 Sucker Punch has delivered a true masterpiece in terms of narrative and gameplay, providing a samurai experience I’ve been craving for decades.
 Ghost of Tsushima is a masterful tale of a samurai warrior going against a lifetime of beliefs for the greater good of his people.